- Ph.D., Political Science, Texas A&M University, 2007

 In her field research, Professor Avellaneda conducts personal interviews and experimental analyses with Latin American mayors.
 She explores the impact of mayors' education, experience, networking, and political support on social service delivery, public finances, tax collection, and decision-making.
 She has extended this line of research to Brazilian, Honduran, Colombian, and Salvadorian municipalities.
 Currently, her research focuses on the Chilean, Mexican, Peruvian, Guatemalan, and Ecuadorian municipalities.

-Professor Avellaneda serves on the editorial boards of Public Administration Research and Theory, Public Administration Review, Public Management Review, Urban Affairs Review, Fudan Public Administration Review, and Public Service Review (Revista do Serviço Público), and the Brazilian Journal of Public Administration (RAP).
-She is also the international editor for the Journal of Behavioral Public Administration and an elected member of the 2017-2021 Public Management Research Association Governing Board.
+Professor Avellaneda serves, or has served, on the editorial boards of Public Administration Research and Theory, Public Administration Review, Public Management Review, Urban Affairs Review, Fudan Public Administration Review, Public Service Review (Revista do Serviço Público), and the Brazilian Journal of Public Administration (RAP).
+She is also the international editor for the Journal of Behavioral Public Administration and an elected member of the 2017-21 Public Management Research Association Governing Board.
 She was selected as the 2019-20 President of the Midwest Public Administration Caucus.